MalDev Myths

 Function call obfuscation / IAT heuristics

-Its not reliable, by definition, and as most Windows software does a lot of crazy things, and imports the typical malicious looking functions.
+It’s not reliable, by definition, and as most Windows software does a lot of crazy things, and imports the typical malicious-looking functions.

 See for example the imports from the tool cffexplorer.exe of itself.
 Is this malicious or not?